theonlyswissarmy/SAVEthetime/README.md

 EVENT ISSUES
-1. Mess with CV2 thresholding mroe so that we get a better readout more consistantly.
+1. Mess with CV2 thresholding mroe so that we get a better readout more consistantly

-GUI ISSUES.
-don't wanna until event is fixed :(